 Pinhão (pinion fruit):

 Pinhão is the seed of a tree called Araucaria, traditional of Paraná.
 The pinion is a great source of important fibers, proteins, carbohydrates, and minerals.
 It is traditionally consumed roasted or boiled and can be eaten sweet or salty.

 Castanha do Pará (Brazil nut):

 High in healthy fat, minerals and has great nutritional value.

 Where to buy Brazilian fruits in Rio de Janeiro

-The Hortifruti supermarket usually has a variety of fruits for purchase.
+The Hortifruti supermarkets usually have a variety of fruits for purchase.
 There you can also buy exotic imported fruits that are not easy to find in other supermarkets.

 45 Dias da Rocha Street – Copacabana.